MIDDLE SCHOOL AUDITIONS 2025

 Scroll down for a list of songs you can use if you want.
 You do not need to use any of the songs here, but I will have backing tracks available for them.
 You can find your own backing tracks by searching your song title and “karaoke” or “backing track” usually it comes up with a Youtube or iTunes link.

 *ALWAYS TREAT YOUR SOLO LIKE A MONOLOGUE.
 It is never only about singing in musical theater.
+I am looking at your acting ability as well.
 Be sure the portion of your song is memorized and you have made clear character choices.
 You must always know who you (the character) are speaking or singing to in the song!
 It is not enough to say “I’m alone in my room”- we are always speaking to someone when we wish for or need something on stage.
 I don’t mean “I’m singing to the audience”or “the director”.
 I mean who does the character wish could hear these words?
 Usually there is conflict in the story or song- maybe you have been hurt by someone, you are trying to convince someone of something, you want someone to cheer you up, you love someone and you want them to know, etc. etc etc so many possibilities… so who is it?
+This is the essence and energy of the character.

 Use your Actor’s Checklist!
 Who, What, Where, When, How